andrewdavidmackenzie/flow/docs/describing/flow_libraries.md

 Others can be shared by developers.

-The references to flows or functions specify a source, that will be searched for in a defined FLOW_LIB_PATH, that currently uses relative paths to the current flow's CWD.
+References to flows or functions specify a source, which is a file on the local file system or located at a URL.

-If the specified name is not found there, the load path will be searched for it.
+A Library search path is used to find the source in libraries.

+The library search path is initialized from the contents of the `$FLOW_LIB_PATH` environment variable (if it is defined) and maybe augmented by supplying additional directories or URLs to search using one or more instances of the `-L` command line option.

 TODO